NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 0.7 - Now managed in GitHub, fixed issues related to Internet Explorer 11 support in the CSV parser and in the WATM library 2/23/19

+0.71 - The Wild Apricot Text  Manger config file is not cached while in testing mode 2/6/20

 ## Installation

 ### Script Setup